 [bctt tweet=”How to Avoid Purchasing or Rehabbing an Illegal Rental Duplex”]

 What is the net effect?
 Well, in a larger city like Miami, you often pay a premium just to live there.
 In Tom’s case, the $1,700 per month 3/2 has been converted to a $1,550 per month 2/1 apartment, creating a second unit within that property.

 Put it all together and you have a 2/1 for $1,550 and a 1/1 for $1,150, which adds up to the original 3 bedroom/2 bathroom house that Tom purchased.
-The total rent for this house, which was originally just one 3 bedroom/2 bathroom house (at $1,700), is now $2,700 per month of rent.
-If Tom bought this rental unit for positive cash flow, he just kicked this puppy into overdrive.
-It just sounds perfect, doesn’t it?
+The total rent for this house, which was originally just one 3 bedroom/2 bathroom house (at $1,700), is now $2,700 per month of rent!
+If Tom already bought this rental unit for positive cash flow, he just kicked this puppy into overdrive.
+It just sounds perfect doesn’t it?